egzamin/jp/c-atom.md

 ### [Skróty klawiszowe](http://sweetme.at/2014/03/10/atom-editor-cheat-sheet/)

-If there's one key-command you remember in Atom, it should be `ctrl-shift-p`.
+If there's one key-command you remember in Atom, it should be `^-shift-p`.

 | skrót    | funkcja                  |
 |----------|--------------------------|